-Garlic Balsamic Grilled Lamb Chops – a very simple marinade that pairs very well with the flavor of grilled lamb.
+Garlic Balsamic Grilled Lamb Chops.
+A very simple marinade that pairs very well with the flavour of grilled lamb.
 Serve with Lemon Herb Roast Potatoes, Lemon Mint Tzatziki and a Greek side salad for an exceptionally delicious meal.

 Garlic Balsamic Grilled Lamb Chops – with the grilling season starting up again, I thought I’d share one of my favourite simple marinades that pairs perfectly with beautiful, juicy grilled lamb chops.
 My family is slowly coming around to eating more lamb, which is one of my absolute favourite things to grill.

 This simple marinade is one of the reasons we are enjoying more lamb nowadays.
 A couple of hours marinading is enough to infuse great flavour into these chops.

 It also works very well with boneless leg of lamb, which I marinate for a a few hours before tying the lamb back into shape with butcher string before open roasting it in the oven.
 I sometimes add rosemary to the marinade when cooking it this way: it’s a really delicious way to enjoy roast lamb.

 Like this Garlic Balsamic Grilled Lamb Chops recipe?

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.